biscuitboost/yourbanger-fe/src/data/post/gift-ideas-female-friend.md

   - birthday gifts
 author: YourBanger.com Team
 metadata:
-  title: "Gift Ideas for Female Friends They'll Actually Love | YourBanger.com"
+  title: "AI Friendship Songs & Gift Ideas for Her | YourBanger.com"
-  description: "Looking for gift ideas for your female friend?
-These thoughtful, unique presents show you actually pay attention.
-From custom songs to meaningful keepsakes."
+  description: "Create an AI friendship song in 2 minutes for $19.99.
+Gift ideas for female friends that show you actually pay attention—custom songs about your friendship."
 ---

 ## Why Friend Gifts Are the Hardest